kiad4631/Persian-Document-Classification/README.md

 Also, the app.sh file has placed in this repo.

 TSV format: it means the text and its label have to be seprated with _tab_ and except for this tab, there should be no tab in your texts.
+If you want, you can change the config file as well.
+Then train the data, such as how described that in the pytext repo and enjoy it.